Explore Hawai‘i’s Marine Life!

 Moray Eel

-Seeing a moray eel while snorkeling or diving can be a very exciting experience.
-With rows of sharp, dangerous teeth, a snake-like body with an elusive lifestyle, the som...
+Seeing a moray eel while snorkeling or diving can be an exhilarating experience.
+With rows of sharp, dangerous teeth and a snake-like body with an elusive lifestyle, the ...

 Read more